Laura K. Connell

 But, for many of us, lack of time is not the only issue.
 And boundaries are far more complicated than simply saying 'no'.

-I've heard people say self care makes them feel lonely or guilty.
+I've heard c-PTSD survivors say self care makes them feel lonely or guilty.
 I also know that when you grow up with unmet needs you have no idea how to meet those needs yourself.

 When you're discouraged from attending to your needs and instead made to focus on others, self care can feel impossible.